 For many years now, Singapore has been described as the best place in the world to start a business.
 It has been an international hub for business attracting entrepreneurs from around the world.
-Starting a business is a breeze in the city state as it takes just three days to complete all formalities of registration.
+Starting a business in Singapore is a breeze as it takes just three days to complete all formalities of registration.
 The country’s sophisticated infrastructure and a large pool of skilled workers are big attractions for entrepreneurs as well.

 Singapore allows companies to tap the extensive South East Asian markets due to its strategic location at the southern tip of the Malay Peninsula.